Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 - - - -
 ## **<ins>Introduction</ins>**
-This is my milestone 2 project for the Fullstack Web Developer course with the [Codeinistitute](https://codeinstitute.net/).
-The project is not complete due to time constraints and the need to deploy the final version earlier than expected.
-I was working towards a date of the 14th of March as per the Schedule Generator but the due date is the 05th of February.
-None the less the site is functional and has 90+% of the functions and layout envisaged at concept stage.
-As with my prior project I have tried to use a Agile methodology on the project and as such this is considered a deployment of the Minimum Viable Product (MVP), the site has the required functionality but is missing some other features that would be included in subsequent deployments.
-I will outline in the [Future Enhancements](#Future_Enhancements) sections details of the additional features that will be considered for future iterations.
+As detailed above in the version control and change log, this is the second iteration of the project to be deployed.
+The project was my milestone 2 project for the
+Fullstack Web Developer course with the [Codeinistitute](https://codeinstitute.net/), the project received a failing mark  (for the reasons documented above).
+The project, underwent a larger redevelopment in the last 10 days to address the areas raised and implement fixes and improvements.
+This is the new version that will be resubmitted for grading.
+The readme has been updated with details on what was changed and the additional development and testing that was carried out.

 - - - -
 ## **<ins>Project_Motivation</ins>**